 In VI.3 we considered intensity models.
 These are called reduced models, in contrast to the models we turn to now, the firm-value or structural models.
-These have more economics content, and so are more linked to the big picture - the wider world, and the uncertainty driving it, whereas the intensity models here in VI.4 are defined by but say nothing about how these relate to the underlying economic causes of default.
+These have more economic content, and so are more linked to the big picture - the wider world, and the uncertainty driving it, whereas the intensity models here in VI.4 are defined by but say nothing about how these relate to the underlying economic causes of default ("Acts of God": earthquakes, hurricanes etc.).

-$$\tau = \Lambda^{-1}(\xi)$$
+$$\tau = \Lambda^{-1}(\xi),$$